olafbielasik/WingFLowLES/README.md

-# Wing Flow - Large eddy simulation model
+# Large eddy simulation model

 This project utilizes a Large Eddy Simulation (LES) combined with the Immersed Boundary (IB) method to model turbulent flow around a Clark Y airfoil at a -20-degree angle of attack.
 The simulation analyzes flow field dynamics, including velocity components (u, v), pressure (p), and vorticity (ω), while producing visualizations such as vorticity plots and video animations.
 Notably, it highlights the lift force generation resulting from the pressure and velocity distribution around the airfoil.